jku-win-se/QImprove/README.md

 * [`README.md`](README.md) this file.

+### Supporting Material
+* [`evaluation/supporting-material.pdf`](evaluation/supporting-material.pdf) A file containg data tables and supplementary data, which we could not fit into the paper.

 ### Files and folders required to run experiments
 * [`run_experiment.py`](run_experiment.py) entry point of a search run.
 Use via
 ```